Washington Nationals tap Dominican Republic pipeline

 Following right behind Robles in the DR pipeline is Juan Soto, a corner outfielder.
 Soto’s overall game is solid, but he’s not “toolsy” the way Robles is.

 At the plate, though, Soto’s ceiling seems to be at least as high as Robles’.
-Plus he bats left-handed, making him a good candidate eventually to replace Bryce Harper, should the superstar leave Washington when his contract expires at the end of the season.
+Plus, he bats left-handed, making him a good candidate eventually to replace Bryce Harper, should the superstar leave Washington when his contract expires at the end of the season.

 Soto blew me away the two times I saw him at Hagerstown last season.
 Unfortunately, late in the second game he was injured scoring on a close play at the plate.
 His season was all but over after 23 games.
 In them, he had batted .360 with an on-base plus slugging percentage of .950.
 He compiled these numbers at age 18.